Damiankoba/prothlogic/README.md

 # ProthLogic
 ProthLogic is an experimental, CPU/GPU tool for sieving and testing the primality of Proth numbers.
+Sources used to build the program:
+Article "What Every Programmer should know about memory" mersenneforum.org
+Wikipedia
+AI
+To build my program I use the rule: don't copy, but inspire.

 This project uses the MPIR / GMP library for multiple precision arithmetic.
 The included headers (gmp.h, gmpxx.h) are part of the MPIR Library and are distributed under the terms of the GNU Lesser General Public License (LGPL).